emilyzhou112/CAGIS-UCGIS-2024/doc/Slides_Plan.md

 ## 2. Motivations

-I would like to start by talking about the motivations behind this work and GIS for smart cities planning in general.
+I would like to start by talking about the motivations behind this work:
 Philadelphia currently has a number of initiatives to reduce emissions from vehicles and expand EV charging options.
 However, we still see a mismatch between the number of registered EVs and the number of EV chargers available in the city.
 Philadelphia’s Office of Innovation and Technology is grappling with how to equitably roll out and maintain Electric Vehicle Supply Equipment (EVSE).
 But there are a lot of concerns to address.
 In particular, a city is not a smart city if the technology only serves some of its residents.
 How do we ensure that our solution benefits residents outside of the primary economic hubs in the city.
 Are there ways we can deploy EVSE so they do more and serve more people?
 How do we ensure that chargers stay functional all the time?
 How do we minimize the cost and maximize the benefits?
 How do we prioritize where to implement EVSEs first?
 Since the issue we are facing is complicated, with a lot of conflicting/competing interests at stake, and is geographic in nature, we adopted a GIS-based multi-criteria decision analysis to evaluate the suitablity of potential evse sites.

+Add two charts here...

 ## 3. Data